rust-lang/rfcs/text/0000-std-aware-cargo.md

 ### Technical Implications

-#### Stabilization of JSON target format
+#### Stabilization of a Target Specification Format

-As the custom target json files would become part of the stable interface of Cargo.
-The format used by this JSON file must become stabilized, and further changes must be made in a backwards compatible way to guarantee stability.
+As the custom target specifications (currently JSON) would become part of the stable interface of Cargo.
+The format used by this file must become stabilized, and further changes must be made in a backwards compatible way to guarantee stability.

 #### Building of `compiler-builtins`

 Currently, `compiler-builtins` contains components implemented in the C programming language.
-While these dependencies have been highly optimized, the use of them would require the builder of the root crate to also have a sane compilation environment for compilation in C.
+While these dependencies have been highly optimized, the use of them would require the builder of the root crate to also have a working compilation environment for compilation in C.

 This RFC proposes instead to use the [pure rust implementation] when compiling for a custom target, removing the need for a C compiler.